-Additionally, the related actions proposed for the Quadrangle Building and Haupt Garden component landscape-including the replacement of the Quadrangle Building roof membrane, the relocation of the Quadrangle Building loading dock, the removal of the Ripley Pavilion, the potential construction of a new Visitor Center entrance near the Castle, and the restoration of the Haupt Garden in its current configuration-have the potential to create moderate adverse impacts on those resources.
+Additionally, the related actions proposed for the Quadrangle Building and Haupt Garden component landscape-including the replacement of the Quadrangle Building roof membrane, the relocation of the Quadrangle Building loading dock, the removal of the Ripley Pavilion, the potential construction of a new entrance near the Castle, and the restoration of the Haupt Garden in its current configuration-have the potential to create moderate adverse impacts on those resources.

 Cumulative impacts to cultural resources under Alternative D would be similar to those discussed under Alternative B, but more intensified as a reflection of the greater degree of change to the site and grade proposed under Alternative D. This includes the extensive sub-basement excavation beneath the Castle and the associated additional seismic bracing.
-Similarly, the changes proposed for the

-Quadrangle pavilions and Haupt Garden features would result in a greater cumulative adverse impact to those resources.
+Similarly, the changes proposed for the Quadrangle pavilions and Haupt Garden features would result in a greater cumulative adverse impact to those resources.

 Additionally, the greater degree of change proposed for the Hirshhorn Plaza walls, Sculpture Garden, and tunnel would result in a major cumulative adverse impact on the Hirshhorn Museum and Sculpture Garden.
+The additional demolition and design interventions proposed for the Castle under this alternative would elevate the moderate cumulative adverse impact to a major cumulative adverse impact.